The Minimalist Baby Registry: Beautiful, Intentional, and Canadian

 Navigating your baby's first year requires a thoughtful 'need versus want' mindset.
 For newborns, core items matter most: a safe sleep space (crib or bassinet meeting Health Canada standards), a car seat certified by Transport Canada, and comfortable, practical clothing.
 Beyond these, focus on feeding supplies, diapering essentials, and a few key gear items like a carrier or stroller.

 As your baby grows through their first year, their needs evolve.
 A minimalist registry anticipates this by choosing versatile items.
 A convertible car seat grows with your child—no need for multiple seats.
 An ergonomic baby carrier replaces bulky strollers for quick trips to the grocery store or navigating Canadian city sidewalks.
+When building your registry, you can explore best-baby-carriers-canada-2026 to understand what truly works for active parents.
 Think about items adapting across stages, from infancy to toddlerhood.
-You'll reduce the overall number of products you need.

 Nursery Aesthetics: Creating Calm with Minimalism